 As the Environmental Quality Act (CEQA) lead agency, the District is responsible for the environmental review process and the certification of an Environmental Impact Report (EIR).

 The District will prepare an EIR according to state requirements outlined in the CEQA and their Board of Supervisors will consider certification of the EIR.
 The project is also subject to the National Environmental Policy Act (NEPA).
-A Federal lead agency will be confirmed over the next four months.
+The Federal Transit Administration (FTA) will be the lead federal agency for the project.

 More information will be posted here prior to the beginning of the environmental review process.